- November 11, 2022

 Step 3: Design and write your emails – The third step is to actually write content for your emails and design the emails.
 You want to ensure that the message in the email is clear, and if you want the reader to take some action after reading the email, this should be clear from the email as well.
 A good way of ensuring that your emails are valuable to your subscribers is to segment your email list into sub lists grouping together subscribers with something in common between them.
 This way, you can address each specific group according to their specific needs and interests.

 Step 4: Send, analyze and optimize – This is the final step where you actually send the emails to your list.
-One of the best things with email is that it is easy to automate.
+One of the best things about email is that it is easy to automate.
 This means that you can create emails in advance and schedule them to be automatically sent to your subscribers at a certain time.
-However, email marketing does not end at sending the emails.
-You also need to continuously analyze the performance of your emails and optimize to ensure you get maximum results.
-Some of the metrics to monitor include the bounce rates, open rates, click-through rates, unsubscribe rate, and conversion rate.
+However, email marketing does not end with sending emails.
+You also need to continuously analyze the performance of your emails and optimize them to ensure you get maximum results.
+Some of the metrics to monitor include bounce rates, open rates, click-through rates, unsubscribe rates, and conversion rates.
 Keep looking for ways through which you can improve your results.

 There is no shortage of advertising strategies that you can use to market your business.
 However, the strategies discussed in this article are the best for a small business that is trying to grow and doesn’t have millions of dollars to spend on their advertising budget.